schlawiner/fu-rpg-frei-und-universell/04-actions.md

 ----

-*I'm HERE*

 ### Geschlossene Fragen

+FU verwendet zum Entscheiden, wie eine Handlung ausgeht, Fragen in geschlossener Form.
+Eine geschlossene Frage kann man nur mit "Ja"- oder "Nein"-Aussagen beantworten.

+"Geb ich diesem Trottel eins auf die Nase?"
+"Fällt die Schankmaid auf meinen ungezwungenen Charme und mein gewinnendes Lächeln herein?"
 Closed Questions
 FU uses a closed question format to help resolve actions.
-A closed question can only be answered with a “yes” or “no” statement.
-When you reach a situ- ation that needs to be resolved by dice, propose a closed question; “Do I leap the chasm?”; “Do I punch that jerk in the nose?”; “Does the tavern wench fall for my easy charm and winning smile?”.  e roll of the die will answer the ques- tion and guide your response.
+A closed question can only be answered with a “yes” or “no” statement. *I'm HERE* When you reach a situ- ation that needs to be resolved by dice, propose a closed question; “Do I leap the chasm?”; “Do I punch that jerk in the nose?”; “Does the tavern wench fall for my easy charm and winning smile?”.  e roll of the die will answer the ques- tion and guide your response.
 A lot of the time you won’t need to ask the question explicitly - it will be ob- vious from the action you attempt; “you take a run up and leap from the edge of the chasm.
 Roll.”

 Questions fermées